googlegenomics/gcp-variant-transforms/docs/development_guide.md

 checked into the git repository and can be imported into File | Settings | Editor | Inspections.

 Code inspections can be run from the Analyze menu.
+To speed up the inspection process, you can go to File | Project Structure | Modules and only set the gcp_variant_transforms as the Sources.
+You may exclude other folders, or specify the inspection scope to be only Module 'gcp-variant-transforms' when running the inspection.
 The result window can be accessed from View > Tool Windows.

 #### Code Style